Bekkelien/eth_miner_alarm/README.md

 Note
 * That if we can't send email it will crash, add inn retry on send email
 * Datetime is now for every print, make a function in the future
+* Ethermine's api are so slow that the inbuild warning system are 'faster'

 ```python
 WORKERS = 4